Comparison of Lubrication Theory and Stokes Flow in Corner Geometries with Flow Separation: Comparison of the Reynolds and Stokes solutions

-The velocity streamlines for the Reynolds and Stokes solutions to the BFS are shown in \cref{bfs_vel}.
-According to the Stokes solutions, the sudden expansion following the step induces flow separation on the vertical wall; the flow subsequently reattaches to the lower surface leaving a region of separated flow in the corner.
-This phenomenon of corner recirculation is not observed in the lubrication approximation.
-In particular, the velocity streamlines in the Reynolds solutions to the BFS are everywhere flat, and are not parallel to the vertical boundary at the step.

-Flow separation in the BFS is assessed for various expansion ratios $\mathcal{H}$.
-The corner separated region is characterized by the separation point $(L_{\text{in}},y_r)$ and the reattachment point $(L_{\text{in}}+x_r,0)$.
-As shown in \cref{bfs_attachments}, the separation and reattachment lengths $y_r$ and $x_r$ increase steadily with increasing expansion ratio.
-The reattachment length $x_r/h = 0.3562$ for $H/h = 2$ is consistent with previously reported results in the literature.
-Biswas et al. \cite{biswas_backward-facing_2004} analyze the BFS at a range of Reynolds numbers for fixed expansion ratio.
-They observe that the reattachment length for expansion ratio $H/h= 1.9423$ approaches a constant size $x_r/h \to 0.35$ in zero Reynolds number limit.
-Close-up views of the corner recirculation in the BFS are shown in \cref{bfs_vel_zoom}.
-Secondary recirculation zones are captured on zooming closer in to the corner.
-The size and intensity of each sequential eddy decreases rapidly on approach to the corner.

-The pressure contours for the Reynolds and Stokes solutions to the BFS are shown in \cref{bfs_pres}.
-As the expansion ratio $\mathcal{H}$ increases, the pressure drop $\Delta \mathcal{P}$ is less extreme.
-The pressure contours in the vicinity of the step tip with Stokes solution are shown in \cref{bfs_pres_zoom}; in this region the pressures from the Reynolds and Stokes solutions vary significantly.
-In the Stokes solutions, the minimum pressure occurs at or immediately after the step tip; the corresponding Reynolds solutions all achieve their minimum pressure at the outlet.
-The spiraling pressure contours in the Stokes solutions indicate that pressure gradients $\frac{\partial p}{\partial y}$ and $\frac{\partial p}{\partial x}$ are of proportional magnitude in the vicinity of the step.
+The pressure contours for the Reynolds and Stokes solutions to the BFS are shown in \cref{bfs_pres} for various $\mathcal{H}$.
+In the Reynolds solution, the pressure is purely one dimensional, resulting in vertical pressure contours.
+In the Stokes solution, significant cross-film pressure variation occurs in the vicinity of the step tip.
+The spiraling pressure contours at the step tip, shown in \cref{bfs_pres_zoom}, indicate that the pressure gradients $\frac{\partial p}{\partial y}$ and $\frac{\partial p}{\partial x}$ are of proportional magnitude.
+For the Stokes solutions, the maximum pressure in the domain occurs at the step tip, whereas the corresponding Reynolds solutions all achieve their maximum pressure at the inlet.
+Accordingly, compared with the Stokes solution of the same flux, the Reynolds solution to the BFS consistently underestimates the average pressure drop $\Delta p$.
+The relative percent error in the average pressure drop $\Delta p$ and in the $l_2$ norm of pressure between the Reynolds and Stokes solutions are shown in \cref{bfs_p_error} for varying expansion ratio $\mathcal{H}$.
+These results confirm that the error between the Reynolds and Stokes solutions increases with increasing expansion ratio.

-The resistance $\mathcal{R}=-\Delta\mathcal{P}/\mathcal{Q}$ for the BFS decreases with increasing expansion ratio $\mathcal{H}$, see \cref{bfs_res}.
-The Reynolds solutions consistently report a lower resistance than the Stokes solutions: the Reynolds solutions do not accurately account for pressure losses at the step, leading to a less extreme pressure drop $\Delta \mathcal{P}$ for the same flux $\mathcal{Q}$.
-Moreover, the relative error in resistance between the Reynolds and Stokes solutions $|\mathcal{R}_{\text{Reyn.}}-\mathcal{R}_{\text{Stokes}}|/|\mathcal{R}_{\text{Stokes}}|$ increases with increasing expansion ratio.
-At $\mathcal{H}= 1.5$, the relative error has surpassed 10 percent.
-As the expansion ratio increases relative to the domain length $L$, the step discontinuity has a more significant impact.